-The thirteen members of the NZO together process 98 percent of all milk in the Netherlands.
-They do this in 40 locations throughout the Netherlands.
+The thirteen members of the NZO process milk in 40 locations throughout the Netherlands.
 The dairy is produced into a wide range of dairy products: from dairy drinks, baby & infant food, cheese and desserts to ingredients for the food industry and the pharmaceutical sector.

 Arla Foods B.V.’s mission is to make natural dairy products accessible to everyone.
 The company’s dairy production respects people, animals and the environment.

 Arla Foods B.V. provides the Netherlands with fresh dairy (milk, buttermilk, yogurt, custard, etc.), extended shelf life dairy, coffee creams, cheese and butter.
 It is home to a diverse range of strong brands, including Arla, Castello, Lurpak, Melkunie, Milk & Fruit and Breaker.

 Arla Foods B.V., based in Nijkerk, came from Friesland Foods Fresh, and since May 2009 has been part of Arla Foods AmbA in Denmark, a dairy cooperative of around 12,000 dairy farms in Denmark, Sweden, Germany, the UK, Belgium and Luxembourg.
 Arla is the largest producer of biological dairy in the world.
 Fresh dairy, butter, cheese and cooking products are the four major product groups at Arla.

 The Netherlands is one of Arla’s core markets.
 Arla Foods B.V. is number 2 in the Dutch fresh dairy market, and it plays an important role in Arla’s plans to leverage fresh dairy in its growth across Northern Europe.

 Ausnutria produces and sells its own brand of infant formula from both cow’s and goat’s milk.
 For the business market, it also offers private label production of infant formula and the production and sale of dairy ingredients.